-The nature of B2B transactions means that eCommerce platforms must have robust functionality to provide services such as bulk purchases, tiered pricing, personalized shopping experiences, streamlined payment workflows, and much more.
-Some eCommerce platforms even require highly complex rules and custom features that have to be built from the ground up.
+The nature of B2B transactions means that ecommerce stores must provide advanced functionality such as bulk purchases, tiered pricing, personalized shopping experiences, streamlined payment workflows, and more.
+In fact, some stores use complex rules and custom features that require building from the ground up.

-When it comes to developing B2B eCommerce platforms, Magento 2 has become the industry standard.
-Magento is an open source eCommerce platform that programmers use to tailor online stores to advanced business needs.
+When it comes to developing B2B ecommerce platforms, Magento has become the industry standard.
+It’s a open source ecommerce platform that developers use to tailor online stores to advanced business needs.
 It was acquired by Adobe in 2018 and became part of the Adobe Experience Cloud.
-A recent Forrester report on B2B and B2C commerce suites named the platform as a leader in the market.
-Other eCommerce platforms include Shopify, another well-known option that skews towards the needs of micro or small eCommerce businesses.
+A Forrester report on B2B and B2C commerce suites named the platform as market leader.

-Of course, the cost of a B2B eCommerce platform varies based on project scope and required features.
+Of course, the cost of a B2B commerce platform varies based on project scope and required features.
 We’ll focus on pricing for a Magento site, as it’s the most comprehensive and robust platform available.
-Here’s a general breakdown of what a Magento B2B eCommerce platform can cost:
+Here’s a general breakdown of what a Magento B2B ecommerce platform can cost:

-There are many factors that determine which of these tiers is right for a particular project.
+Multiple factors determine which Magento price tier fits a project.
 We’ll explore three of the most influential factors next, focusing on Magento sites.
 (Related post: How Much Does a Magento 2 Site Cost?)

 Factor 1: Building or Re-Platforming

-On the other hand, if the eCommerce platform is being updated from an existing site, pricing will largely depend on the platform from which it’s being transferred.
-As Magento gets closer to discontinuing support for Magento 1 sites, many businesses are migrating to Magento 2.
-In addition, many smaller businesses built on other platforms are migrating to Magento 2 as they grow.
-Overall, these updates must be viewed as a valuable investment in a top-of-the-line platform that can improve efficiency and provide customers with a premier shopping experience.
+On the other hand, if the ecommerce platform is an update from an existing site (Magento 1 or another platform), pricing will largely depend on the platform from which it’s being transferred.
+Overall, moving a site to the latest Magento version (2.x ) must be viewed as a long-term investment in a top-of-the-line platform that can continually help improve efficiency and provide customers with a premier shopping experience.
 Development costs will be determined by the amount of work necessary to transfer, update, and configure the site for optimal use.

 Factor 2: Number of Features and Integrations

-The number and complexity of features is another factor in the cost of a B2B eCommerce platform.
-Smaller B2B eCommerce companies can be quite please with basic (native) yet robust features that provide:
+The number and complexity of features is another factor in the cost of a B2B ecommerce platform.
+Smaller B2B ecommerce companies can be quite pleased with basic (native) yet robust features that provide: